oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.1.14 Sorted Revision History

-It must be tested that the value of `number` of items of the revision history are sorted ascending when the items are sorted ascending by `date`.
+It MUST be tested that the value of `number` of items of the revision history are sorted ascending when the items are sorted ascending by `date`.

 The relevant path for this test is: